 - On a bain-marie melt the 100 grams of butter, then add 4 tablespoons of cocoa powder, 4 tablespoons of sugar, and 4 tablespoons of water.
 Stir until the sugar melts and the mixture thickens and gets glossy.
-Turn off the heat and let cool.
+Turn off the heat and let cool slightly.

-- Cover your cake with chocolate glaze.
+- Then, cover your cake with the chocolate glaze.
 It will spread and fall to the sides without having to use any tool.
-Allow to cool completely and for the chocolate to harden before cutting into squares or a diamond shape with a sharp knife.

 How to make a star-shaped presentation